almende/eve/implementations/java/agents.md

 The Java code of a basic Eve agent looks as follows:

     import com.almende.eve.agent.Agent;
+    import com.almende.eve.rpc.annotation.Access;
+    import com.almende.eve.rpc.annotation.AccessType;
-    import com.almende.eve.agent.annotation.Name;
+    import com.almende.eve.rpc.annotation.Name;

     public class HelloWorldAgent extends Agent {
+        @Access(AccessType.PUBLIC)
         public String welcome(@Name("name") String name) {
             return "Hello " + name + "!";
         }

-        @Override
-        public String getVersion() {
-            return "0.1";
     }

-        @Override
-        public String getDescription() {
-            return "This agent can do this and that for you.";
-        }
-    }

 Remarks on this example:

 - An Eve agent extends from the base class Agent.
--  Two methods are required to implement: getVersion and getDescription.
-   Other methods, such as getMethods, getId, getUrl, are inherited from the class Agent.
 - The Example agent implements a method welcome, which takes one String "name" as parameter.
-Each method can have multiple parameters of any type, and the parameters must be named using the annotation @Name.
+Each method can have multiple parameters of any type, and the parameters must be named using the annotation `@Name`.
   This is needed because the JSON-RPC 2.0 protocol uses named parameters, and unfortunately it is not possible in Java to retrieve the parameter names automatically via reflection.
+- By default, none of the agents methods are available externally.
+To make them accessible via JSON-RPC, they must be marked public using the annotation `@Access(AccessType.PUBLIC)`.

 ## Methods {#methods}

 Eve agents communicate with each other via JSON-RPC 2.0.
 All public methods of an Eve agent are automatically exposed via JSON-RPC.
-An agent must implement the following methods:

-- `getDescription` returning a textual description of the agent.
-- `getVersion` returning the version number of the agent.

 All agents automatically inherit the following methods from the base class Agent: